Lipen/bdd-rs/examples/model_checking/docs/theory.typ

   / Trade-off: BMC is incomplete but highly effective --- Intel reports that 90%+ of bugs are found at depth < 50 ]

-*Property Directed Reachability (IC3/PDR)* represents a major algorithmic breakthrough.
+*Property Directed Reachability (IC3/PDR)* represents an algorithmic advance in model checking.
 Instead of building BDDs or unrolling circuits, IC3 incrementally constructs inductive invariants represented as CNF clauses.

 #example(name: "IC3 Core Algorithm")[